felipeandres254/google-apps-stack/readme.md

 This is a Google Script project that implements a simple backend on top of a Google Spreadsheet.

-It provides the functions and exceptions needed to handle a CRUD using Sheets as tables of a single database.
+It provides the functions needed to handle a CRUD system using Sheets as tables of a single database.

 ### Installation

 1. Create a new Spreadsheet
 2. Attach a new Google Script project
-3. Copy the following files into it:
+3. Copy `gscript.min.gs` file into it
-   - `gscript-backend.min.gs`
-   - `main.gs`
-   - `models/User.gs`

 ### Usage